renovatebot/renovate/website/docs/configuration-options.md

 Add configuration here to specifically override settings for `setup.py` files.

+Warning: `setup.py` support is currently in beta, so is not enabled by default.
+You will need to configure `{ "pip_setup": { "enabled": true }}" to enable.

 ## prBodyColumns

 Use this array to provide a list of column names you wish to include in the PR tables.